Last Minute Gift Ideas

 Puzzles, board games, toys with simple instructions or repetitive actions will provide cognitive development opportunities for those who need them.
 If you’re shopping for an individual who has a physical disability but not a cognitive one, though, then a gift like this may not be the right one.

-3. Will Your Child Be Able to Activate the Toy?
+3. Will They Be Able to Activate the Toy?

 4. Is It Physical?